TheoreticalEcosystemEcology/TemplateLatex/README.md

 ## Todo

-- [X] Rmarkdown integration
+- [ ] This could be a repo to store more templates (for different documents)
-- [ ] This could be a repo to store more templates (for different documents) NB: I may not pick up the right name.
+NB: I may not have picked up the right name.